Nursery Admission Interview Questions for Preschool Child

 18. Dress Appropriately

-Both you and your child will need to dress formal and straightforward, without a lot of add-ons to make a good impression.
+Both you and your child will need to dress formally and straightforwardly, without a lot of add-ons to make a good impression.

 19. Prepare Yourself